Selected Astronomical Catalogues

 service in the US.
-We are fortunate to have an Amtrak station within a few miles of our home, so we travel by train when we can. (formerly NARP -- the National Association of Railroad of Railroad Passengers is a primary voice in Washington, DC speaking on behalf of train and rail transit passengers.
-NARP has clout in helping to keep Amtrak going.
+We are fortunate to have an Amtrak station within a few miles of our home, so we travel by train when we can. (formerly NARP -- the National Association of Railroad Passengers) is a primary voice in Washington, DC speaking on behalf of train and rail transit passengers.
+NARP has some considerable clout in helping to keep Amtrak going.